figocia/tee_of_life/README.md

 * fix the problems with the class so Dr Cranshaw can feed and exercise his specimens
 * refactor the class so that the next person to come along is able to make sense of what it does
-* add comments that describe any design patterns we used in our changes
+* add comments that describe any design patterns that were used in the changes

 Please help!